-The temperature of the global ocean is linked to climate change and, in addition, there is evidence from modeling studies that the ocean's temperature in the SH was affected by ozone depletion (Ferreira et al., 2015; Solomon et al., 2015b; Seviour et al., 2016; Li et al., 2021).
+The temperature of the global ocean is linked to climate change, and, in addition, there is evidence from modeling studies that the ocean's temperature in the SH was affected by ozone depletion (Ferreira et al., 2015; A. Solomon et al., 2015; Seviour et al., 2016; Li et al., 2021).
 In addition, the temperature of the ocean feeds back on the global climate, through SST on shorter and through deeper temperatures on longer timescales.
-Therefore, in this section we investigate the changes in ocean temperature that can be expected during the twenty-first century in response to increasing GHGs and ozone depletion.
-Our focus is on the South Atlantic Ocean, as this region is covered by the high resolution nest and therefore benefits from having the effects of mesoscale features properly simulated.

-Figure 17 shows the changes in SST in the domain of the high resolution nest.
-The increase in GHGs leads to warming over the entire domain, but the warming is not uniform (Fig. 17b), hinting to the fact that circulation changes are modulating the change in SST.
-The magnitude of the warming is larger south of the tip of Africa and there is a band of stronger warming extending from this region into the Atlantic.
+Therefore, in this section, we investigate the changes in ocean temperature that can be expected during the twenty-first century in response to increasing GHGs and ozone depletion.
+Our focus is on the South Atlantic Ocean as this region is covered by the high-resolution nest and thereing over the entire domain, but the warming is not uniform (Fig. 17b), hinting to the fact that circulation changes are modulating the change in SST.
+The magnitude of the warming is larger south of the tip of Africa, and there is a band of stronger warming extending from this region into the Atlantic.
 As shown in Fig. 16a, this is exactly the region affected by the Agulhas leakage.
 Therefore, the increase in leakage due to GHGs is contributing to the stronger warming found in this region.
 The Agulhas Return Current also exhibits a stronger warming than its surroundings.
-Additionally, there is a zonal band of strong warming centered at about 45°S. Ozone recovery leads to a cooling peaking in the same zonal band (Fig. 17a), which reverses the warming caused at these latitudes by ozone depletion (e.g., Seviour et al., 2016).
+Additionally, there is a zonal band of strong warming centered at about 45° S. Ozone recovery leads to a cooling peaking in the same zonal band (Fig. 17a), which reverses the warming caused at these latitudes by ozone depletion (e.g., Seviour et al., 2016).
 The signature of a decreased Agulhas leakage due to ozone recovery can also be seen in the SST response as a cooling extending from the Agulhas retroflection region into the Atlantic.
-These ozone-induced SST changes, although significant, are weak in comparison with the GHG-induced warming.
-Therefore, when both effects are considered together (Fig. 17c, d), the pattern of SST changes is dictated by GHGs.
+These ozone-induced SST changes, although significant, are weak in comparison with the GHGinduced warming.
+Therefore, when both effects are considered together (Fig. 17c and d), the pattern of SST changes is dictated by GHGs.
 However, as was the case for the wind and Agulhas leakage changes, ozone recovery is mitigating the increase in SST caused by GHGs.
-This mitigating effect is weaker in CMIP6\O3 than in INTERACT\O3, in line with the weaker ozone forcing and the resulting stronger surface wind strengthening.
+This mitigating effect is weaker in CMIP6_O3 than in INTERACT_O3, in line with the weaker ozone forcing and the resulting stronger surface wind strengthening.